CAE Reafing and Use of English Test 9

 Contradiction (n) — conflict or inconsistency between two things, facts or statements.
 There is a contradiction between what the government promises and what it delivers.

 Straightforward (adj) — not complicated, easy to do or understand.
-Learning a language is pretty much straightforward as long as you have a more experienced person to guide you.
+Learning a language is pretty straightforward as long as you have a more experienced person to guide you.

 Enviable (adj) — something that others would like to have; arousing envy.
 Your position in the company is most enviable — you made it to vice president in under a year.